runtimeverification/k/INSTALL.md

 ```

 This will throw an error for any build dependencies you're missing, install them with `sudo apt install ...`.
-The `.deb` package will be placed one directory up from the repository root.
+The `kframework_X.Y.Z_amd64_ID.deb` package will be placed one directory up from the repository root.

 ### Arch